-This section presents figures on ITC in Belgium.
+This section presents figures on ICT in Belgium.
 An indication of Belgium's ranking at the European level is given whenever possible.
-The sources are quoted in the leaflet Baromètre de la société de l’information 2017 (PDF, 7.62 MB)(Information Society Barometer)
+The sources are quoted in the brochure “Baromètre de la société de l’information 2019” (Information Society Barometer) (PDF, 4.05 Mo).

 The indicators cover various areas:

 - the collaborative economy;

 Most of these indicators are collected by government agencies in the context of international surveys.
 These data are useful for positioning Belgium in terms of ICT, whether at the national or international level.
 Some of these indicators also make it possible to measure Belgium's progress in implementing the Digital Agenda for Europe by 2020 and the comprehensive “Digital Economy and Society Index” (DESI).

 The coverage of Belgian households with basic broadband internet is almost complete, since in June 2018 it reached 99.3 %.
 As regards fixed broadband coverage of at least 30 Mbps (or Next Generation Access - NGA), this reached 98.99 %, the third highest in the EU.
 The convergence of these two rates demonstrates the quality of broadband infrastructure in Belgium.
 In July 2018, 89 % of fixed broadband subscriptions were for at least 30 Mbps, placing Belgium at the head of the 28 EU countries.
 Subscriptions for at least 100 Mbps represented 53 % of the total in Belgium, placing our country in fourth position in the EU; the European leader was Sweden with 71 %.